-Use as simple queries as possible.
-Avoid doing complex joins and aggregations.
+Avoid doing complex joins and aggregations in SQL queries.
 Remember that these queries are executed on the database server you are extracting from.
 This database system might not be designed or optimized for complex SELECT queries.
 Complex queries may result in timeouts, or they might produce unnecessary loads on your internal systems.
 Instead, import raw data, and then use KBC tools to give it the shape you want.

 The MySQL database server also supports encrypting the whole database communication using SSL Certificates.
 See the official guide for instructions on setting it up.

-An MS SQL Server instance hosted on Azure will normally have a host name such as
+An SQL Server instance hosted on Azure will normally have a host name such as